Microsoft SQL Server Integration

 SQL Server Install Wizard

-For a minimal testing setup, just use the install wizard for
+For a minimal testing setup, just use the install wizard for installation.
+An overview is here:

 Downloads are here: